-The current members of the Compensation Committee are Arthur A. Noeth, Elwood Spedden and Arthur W. Zafiropoulo.
-None of such persons is or has been an officer or employee of the Company, nor has any of such persons had a direct or indirect interest in any business transaction with the Company involving an amount in excess of \$60,000.
+The current members of the Compensation Committee are Arthur Noeth, Elwood Spedden and Arthur Zafiropoulo.
+None of such persons is or has been an officer or employee of Advanced Energy, nor has any of such persons had a direct or indirect interest in any business transaction with Advanced Energy involving an amount in excess of \$60,000.

-During 1998, none of the executive officers of the Company served as a member of board of directors or compensation committee of another company which has any executive officers or directors serving on the Company's Board of Directors or Compensation Committee.
+During 2000, no executive officers of Advanced Energy served as a member of the board of directors or compensation committee of another company that has any executive officers or directors serving on Advanced Energy's Board of Directors or Compensation Committee.